 Glow sand can be applied in a variety of ways from hand-broadcasting over a fresh/wet surface to mixed integrally in a batch.

 Let’s look at the hand-broadcasting technique first.
 Hand-broadcasting or seeding AGT™ glow sand is a technique whereby the user sprinkles/broadcasts the glow sand over a setting surface.
 The best way to dispense AGT™ glow sand is by using a Powdered Sugar Dispenser or Restaurant-Style Salt Shaker.
 This application technique works extremely well when AGT™ Sand is being applied in surface sealers and epoxies.
 Basically, while the first coat of sealer or epoxy is still wet, AGT™ glow sand is broadcasted on.
 Then, once dry, a second protective coating of sealer/epoxy is applied.
 This is the preferred approach for use on dark substrates.
 The reason being, dark colored concrete for instance acts like a Black Hole with light – effectively reducing the glow sand’s ability to perform.
 By applying the glow over top of the dark substrate, the glow sand has more surface area to glow.
-We found that in these cases, the Course AGT™ worked better than the Fine AGT™ Glow Sand.
+We found that in these cases, the Coarse AGT™ worked better than the Fine AGT™ Glow Sand.

 Another application method is mixing AGT™ right into the material mix.
-In GFRC (Glass Fiber Reinforced Concrete) and stucco applications where a compressed air hopper gun is used to apply a Face or Mist Coat, AGT™ Fine or Course glow sand is mixed right into the batch.
+In GFRC (Glass Fiber Reinforced Concrete) and stucco applications where a compressed air hopper gun is used to apply a Face or Mist Coat, AGT™ Fine or Coarse glow sand is mixed right into the batch.
 When sprayed over the surface evenly, the glow sand creates a beautiful, uniformly glowing surface.

 Both the above methods arrive at similar ‘glowing’ results, it’s up to the artisan to determine which one they want to try first...